differentpla-net/differentpla-net.github.io/_posts/2025/2025-08-09-timelapse-lego.md

 The camera is set to take photos with 2s intervals.
 The Hero 12 has a mode that makes a timelapse video directly, but I'm not sure if I trust that yet.

+## Camera App

+The reason I got the Hero 12 is because the Hero Session is only really controllable with an app.
+Ironically, when the camera is mounted as shown, it's basically impossible to control with the touchscreen anyway.
+So I guess I need the app.

+The GoPro app, Quik, seems OK.
+Pairing the app with the camera uses Bluetooth, and just worked.
+It still uses a temporary Wifi network for previewing the camera, but that's now controlled from the app, rather than from the camera, which makes things easier.

+It asked me about whether I wanted to sign in, or subscribe or whatever -- I don't -- but it seems to work fine in "guest" mode.
+I wonder if that'll get enshittified at some point, but for now it's fine.